qgis/QGIS-Documentation/source/docs/training_manual/foreword/preparing_data.rst

 * Select :menuselection:`SpatialLite` as the format and save the file as :kbd:`landuse` under the "epsg4326" directory.
 * Click :menuselection:`Ok`.
+* Delete the :kbd:`landuse.shp` and its related files (if created).

 |hard| |TY| Create SRTM DEM tiff Files
 --------------------------------------------------------------------------------

-For Module 6 (Creating Vector Data), you'll also need raster images (SRTM DEM) which cover the region you have selected for your course.
+For Module 6 (Creating Vector Data) and Module 8 (Rasters), you'll also need raster images (SRTM DEM) which cover the region you have selected for your course.

 SRTM DEM can be downloaded from the CGIAR-CGI: http://srtm.csi.cgiar.org/

+You'll need images which cover the entire region you have chosen to use.

+Once you have downloaded the required files, they should be saved in the "exercise_data" directory under "raster".

 In Module 6, Lesson 1.2 shows close-up images of three school sports fields which students are asked to digitize.
 You'll therefore need to reproduce these